obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Obsidian Properties.md

 # Obsidian Properties

 > [!released]
-> Use of Frontmatter Properties was introduced in Tasks X.Y.Z.
+> Use of Obsidian Properties was introduced in Tasks X.Y.Z.

 > [!warning]
 > The current implementation of Tasks does not re-read task lines if their file's frontmatter changes.